 Most women consider abortion because they feel they lack the emotional support and practical resources to raise a child.
 So the government can definitely make a difference through programs that support pregnant women and single moms financially and practically.

-And that work will eventually be much more impactful than casting a vote for president.
-If the Church can do these things, God can paint a picture of hope for life after an unplanned pregnancy.
+This work will eventually have a much greater impact than casting a vote for president possibly can.
+If the Church can truly be the hands and feet of Christ, God can paint a picture of hope for life after an unplanned pregnancy.
 And that, more than anything, is what will shift the abortion issue in this country.

 This may sound like a radical idea, but there is already a movement of people and churches who are going after this dream.
 We are called ProGrace, and we’d love to have you join us.